Call today for a free consultation –

 Q: What is the insurance company’s goal?

 A: The insurance Company’s role with your claim is to pay you the least amount possible so they make the most profit.
 An insurance company is a business.
 Like any business, insurance companies want to make a profit.
-The insurance company makes profit by taking collecting more in premium payments than it pays out on claims.
+The insurance company makes a profit by taking collecting more in premium payments than it pays out on claims.
 The insurance company can also make money by delaying paying your claim so it can collect interest on the money paid in premiums.
 The insurance company will not help you to protect and preserve your rights

 Q: What is an insurance adjuster’s job?

 A: In short, the insurance adjuster’s job is to save the insurance company money.
 Keep the following in mind when speaking with the adjuster.

 - Insurance adjusters are not on your side.

 - The adjuster has no legal obligation to you whatsoever.

 - It is not the insurance adjuster’s job to help protect your rights.

 - Insurance adjusters want to take what you say and use it against you.